kroll-j/graphserv/doc/usage.rst

 HTTP Connections
 ----------------

 GraphServ contains a rudimentary HTTP Server which implements a subset of `HTTP/1.0 <http://www.w3.org/Protocols/rfc1945/rfc1945>`_.
 The HTTP Server accepts GET requests.
 One command can be executed per request.
-The server will close the connection after replying to the request.
+The server will close the connection after responding to the request.

 As a convenience, an HTTP/1.1 version string will also be accepted in GET requests.
 The version string in the GET request does not change the behaviour of the server or the contents of the response.